kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 It becomes less necessary for routine canonical usage.

-## This Is Documentation Quality Control at Runtime
+## This Is Documentation Quality Control at Runtime { #documentation-quality-control-at }

 The Skill effectively gives the framework a way to say: